 1976 Mego debuts 9.5 inch dolls with collections based on Flash Gordon (1976), Doctor Who (1976), Muhammad Ali (1976), Robin from DC Comics (1977), Steve Goalgetter (1977), Franz Beckenbauer (1977), and Kristy McNichol (1977)

 1976 Mego debuts their new 12 inch male and female fashion dolls with the Sonny and Cher series which become very popular toys for girls.
 The male Sony doll body is much improved upon compared to Mego's previous male fashion doll Ritchie.
 Later Mego produces other 12 inch dolls including Captain and Tennille (1977), The New Avengers (1977), Superman doll series (1978), Batman and Robin (1978), Wonder Woman doll series (1978) Spider-Man, Hulk and Captain America (1978), Kiss (1978), Laverne and Shirley (1978), Moonraker (1979), Buck Rogers (1979), Mighty Mightor (1979), Star Trek the Motion Picture (1980), Black Hole (1980), and Jordache male and female fashion dolls (1981).
-Most of these dolls series were marketed for boys and use a 12 inch version of Mego's popular 8 inch doll body.
+Most of these doll series were marketed specifically for boys and use a 12 inch version of Mego's popular 8 inch doll body.

 1976 Knickerbocker introduced their Sesame Street rag dolls of Ernie and Bert which are available in several different sizes, from 4 inches to 25 inches.
 The dolls become very popular toys for both boys and girls.
 Talking and non-talking 15 inch versions of the dolls were made, and additional rag doll characters were added to the series, including Betty Lou and a talking version of the Count.